d-bl/GroundForge-help/docs/Icons.md

 ![2x2](/GroundForge/images/to-color-rules.png) **Color code rules**
 This icon leads to the rules for a color code with up to [four colors per stitch](color-rules).
-The Droste pair diagrams still use a [single color per stitch](Color-Code).

 ![max](/GroundForge/images/maximize.png)
 ![reset](/GroundForge/images/reset-dimensions.png)